 The organic feed is made from recycled fish protein (except salmon, of course) from human food processing and organic vegetable matter.
 Importantly, the overall fish oil content in the fish feed does not exceed 28%.
 In conventional feed, the oil content may be as high as 45%, as it is ‘high energy’ and used to accelerate the growth rate of fish, which diminishes quality.

 Sole of Discretion generally encourages people to move away from farmed fish and eat wild fish, from both a public health point of view and with regards to damage to the marine environment.
 And when it comes to salmon, Alaskan Wild Salmon is up there with the best of them.

-Our ethos at Sole is to put the fisher at the heart of all decisions, so we can continue the dialogue on protection of the seas.
-To ensure we are doing the right thing in prioritising wild over farmed salmon, we went to Alaska on a once in a lifetime trip, to meet the fishers and learn more about how and why the wild salmon usually thrives so well in this wild hinterland.
+Our ethos at Sole is to put the fisher at the heart of all decisions, so we can continue the dialogue on the protection of the seas.
+To ensure we are doing the right thing in prioritising wild over farmed salmon, we went to Alaska on a once-in-a-lifetime trip, to meet the fishers and learn more about how and why the wild salmon usually thrives so well in this wild hinterland.

 COOKING WILD SALMON

 When cooking wild salmon, be careful not to overcook it as it’s easy to do if you are used to cooking fatty farmed salmon – best to leave it a little pink in the centre.